umesh-killua/Jobs_Portal/README.md

 .PNG images are used in these web pages.

-For further details conact: umesh-killua@protonmail.com
+For further details contact: umesh-killua@protonmail.com